Genetic counseling: Training

-GC training in Australia began with the first one-year graduate diploma program in 1995, the first two-year Master's level training program was established in 2008.
-In order to practice as a GC as of 2025, individuals must first attain a Master's degree in genetic counselling, after which time they can practice as an associate genetic counsellor.
+GC training in Australia began with the first one-year graduate diploma program in 1995, the first two-year master's level training program was established in 2008.
+In order to practice as a GC as of 2025, individuals must first attain a master's degree in genetic counselling, after which time they can practice as an associate genetic counsellor.
 Then, following at least two years of supervised practice and successful passing of assessment as set by the Australasian Society of Genetic Counsellors' Board of Censors, an individual can then be accredited by the Human Genetics Society of Australasia (HGSA) and registered through the National Alliance of Self Regulating Health Professions as an independent GC.

-As of 2024, two Master's training programs in Australia accredited by the Human Genetics Society of Australasia (HGSA), one at the University of Melbourne and one at the University of Technology Sydney.
+Genetic counselling education in Australia is clinically focussed.
+As of 2024, two master's training programs in Australia accredited by the Human Genetics Society of Australasia (HGSA), one at the University of Melbourne and one at the University of Technology Sydney.
 The University of Melbourne course costs A$60,884 for domestic students and A$138,567 for international students as of 2025.
 The UTS course costs A$81,200 for domestic students and A$121,760 for international students as of 2025.
-Genetic counselling education in Australia is clinically focussed.
 Together, these two universities produce more than 30 graduates each year.